10 Rooftop Solar and Storage Predictions for the Next Decade

 4. Software is the price of admission

-Experienced solar and storage contractors will select systems based on software capabilities: customer app, installer commissioning, management interface, and fleet level/utility interface.
+Experienced solar and storage contractors will select systems based on software capabilities: customer app, installer commissioning, management interface and fleet level/utility interface.
 Regardless of the caliber and capabilities of the hardware, great software is the price of admission.
 Timeframe: now.

 5. Net costs going up, not down (for now)